michelle-lieng/RAG/README.md

 # RAG
 Implementing RAG with Langchain and OpenAI API.
-PDF in data file is the AMEX Ultimate Card Travel Insurance terms and conditions.
-You can view pdf [here](https://www.americanexpress.com/content/dam/amex/au/pdfs/credit-cards/pds_ultimatecard.pdf).
+PDFs in data file are downloaded from the AMEX Ultimate Card policies listed under "Important Information" on [this page here.](https://www.americanexpress.com/au/credit-cards/qantas-ultimate-card/).

 First try on the RAG chatbot - successful: